golang/website/_content/blog/get-familiar-with-workspaces.md

 that lists modules in the workspace.
 If you run `go work init` without arguments, the command creates an empty workspace.

-To add modules to the workspace, run ` go work use [moddir]` or manually edit the `go.work` file.
-Run `go work use -r` to recursively add directories in the argument directory with a `go.mod` file to your workspace.
+To add modules to the workspace, run `go work use [moddir]` or manually edit the `go.work` file.
+Run `go work use -r .` to recursively add directories in the argument directory with a `go.mod` file to your workspace.
 If a directory doesn't have a `go.mod` file, or no longer exists, the `use` directive for that directory is removed from your `go.work` file.